bbenz/allaroundazure/content/post/2020-09-28-all-around-azure-unplugged.md

 ---

-Frank and Jason discuss All Around Azure episodes and answer questions with the audience.
+In the 40th episode of All Around Azure, Frank and Jason pause to discuss previous episodes as well as answer questions with the audience.

 ---